kompanie-dev/reagenz/README.md

         });
     }

-    // $* functions get automatically bound to the component.
-    // So in this case when anything inside the component gets clicked.
+    // This function gets bound by the $click attribute seen in render()
+    // It only fires for the element with the $click attribute
-    // There are bindings by default for "blur", "change", "click", "focus", "input", "keydown", "keyup", "mousedown", "mouseup"
+    // There are bindings by default for "blur", "change", "click", "focus", "input", "keydown", "keyup", "mousedown", "mouseup" buttonClickEvent() {
-    // Every component automatically has access to the store variable.
-    $click() {
         this.store.dispatch(countUp(1));
-    }

-    // This function gets bound by the $mousedown attribute seen in render()
-    // It only fires for the element with the $mousedown attribute
-    // The $* attributes have bindings for the same events as $* functions buttonMouseDownEvent() {
-        console.log("Button mousedown event triggered");
     }

     // This function generates the innerHTML of the component.